navikt/pyarxaas/docs/user-guide/quick-start.rst

 Anonymize a dataset
 -----------------------------
-Anonymizing a dataset using PyAaaS.
+Anonymizing a dataset using PyARXaaS.

 1. **Begin by importing the Dataset class and pandas which we are going to use to create a Dataset** ::